Today’s article presents the top 10 best monitor isolation pads to improve your sound.

 With your studio monitors or speakers in direct contact with your desk, vibrations from your speakers that go into the desk may result in the desk becoming a pseudo-speaker.

-This simply means that apart from the sound that comes directly from your speaker, vibration from the desk which mixes with it, causing distortions.
+This means that apart from the sound that comes directly from your speaker, vibration from the desk mixes with it, causing distortions.

 Here are our picks for the 10 Best Studio Monitor Isolation Pads: